 - Ovarian cancer is usually detected later than most other types of solid tumors.
 More than 75 percent of ovarian cancer patients receive their diagnosis when the disease is advanced (FIGO III or IV, based on a system developed by a global organization of obstetricians and gynecologists).
 Women whose disease has spread to other parts of the body have a five-year survival rate of only 20-25 percent.
 In contrast, women whose disease is caught early, at stage I, have five-year survival rates of more than 90 percent.

 - In the beginning, most patients with advanced disease will respond to certain types of chemotherapy (platinum- and paclitaxel-based), but eventually the disease tends to become resistant to chemotherapy, returning in about 85 percent of those women.
 Tumors usually reappear within two years of surgery and chemotherapy.
 Once that happens, a cure is very unlikely.

-To reduce the prevalence of ovarian cancer and increase survival rates, the Roswell Park Cancer Institute (RPCI) and University of Pittsburgh Cancer Institute (UPCI) Ovarian Cancer SPORE will focus on:
+To reduce the prevalence of ovarian cancer and increase survival rates, the Roswell Park Comprehensive Cancer Center (RPCI) and University of Pittsburgh Cancer Institute (UPCI) Ovarian Cancer SPORE will focus on: